SunL0w/Tidal-AutoDL/README.md

 ![Screenshot--01](https://github.com/SunL0w/Tidal-AutoDL/blob/main/Screenshot/Screenshot-01.png)

-You have two tools at your disposal:
+You have two tools at your disposal :
 tidal-auto\_export.py 👈️ To extract Tidal links and put them in a file.

   tidal-auto\_dl.py 👈️ To automatically download each link contained in the final "clean\_tidal\_export.txt" file.